Epinephelus albomarginatus: Habitat and biology

 Epinephelus albomarginatus is found on rocky and coral reefs at depths between 25 and 120 m> This is a predatory species which preys largely on spiny lobsters, crab and octopuses, it will also eat fish and squid.
 These fish grow slowly and they are monandric protogynous hermaphrodites, which means that all of the males are derived from reproductively functional females.
 Fish sampled along the eastern coast of South Africa are normally sexually immature and this suggests that there may be a northward movement of fish to spawn.
 Adults remain off northern Kwaulu Natal and southern Mozambique.

 Taxonomy

 Epinephelus albomarginatus was first formally described in 1903 by the Belgian-British ichthyologist George Albert Boulenger (1858-1937) with the type locality being given as the Colony of Natal.

 Utilisation

 Epinephelus albomarginatus is targeted by both recreational and commercial fisheries.
-In South Africa the traditional commercial fishery uses hook and lines from vessels, while in Mozambqiue line fishing is also used with both handlines and rod and line being used.
+In South Africa the traditional commercial fishery uses hook and lines from vessels, while in Mozambique line fishing is also used with both handlines and rod and line being used.
 The catch is sold locally and is also exported to Europe.
 The slow growth, late maturity and protogynous hermaphroditic life history of this species make it vulnerable to overfishing.